The main components of the Evans Fellowship program include

 Time Commitment and Support

-The Kelly Business of Medicine MBA program is designed around the scheduling demands of busy physicians.
-The majority of coursework is online (approximately 8-12 hours per week), plus once per month in-residence sessions occurring on the weekends in Indianapolis.
+The majority of coursework for the Kelly Business of Medicine MBA program is online (approximately 8-12 hours per week), plus once per month in-residence sessions occurring on the weekends in Indianapolis.
 The curriculum is administered in quarters with the first quarter beginning each September.
 The Evans Fellow will receive financial support for tuition and fees to complete the program.
-The time commitment to participate is 10%.
+The time commitment to participate is approximately 10%.
 The Fellow’s academic department is expected to provide salary support and protected time in order that he/she can meet the program requirements.
 In return for participating in the program, the Fellow will commit to staying on the IUSM faculty for at least two years after completion of the program.